Joe Vogel (politician): Maryland House of Delegates

 In September 2021, Vogel announced he would run for the Maryland House of Delegates, challenging incumbent Democratic state delegate James W. Gilchrist, who later announced his retirement; Kagan, who had political differences with Gilchrest, recruited Vogel to run for the seat.
 During the primary, Vogel strategized with Connecticut state senator Will Haskell and hosted campaign events featuring Cory Booker.
 He won the Democratic primary with 27.9% of the vote and defeated Republican challengers Helene Meister and Donald Patti in the general election with 27.5% of the vote.

 Vogel was sworn into the Maryland House of Delegates on January 11, 2023.
 He represents District 17, which includes the cities of Gaithersburg and Rockville.
 Vogel and Jeffrie Long Jr. are the first Generation Z members of the Maryland General Assembly.
 He is a member of the House Ways and Means Committee.
+In January 2026, Vogel was named as a deputy majority whip for the Maryland House of Delegates.

 2024 congressional campaign

 In May 2023, Vogel announced he would run for the U.S. House of Representatives in Maryland's 6th congressional district to succeed David Trone, who was running for the United States Senate in 2024 to succeed retiring Democratic senator Ben Cardin.
 If elected, he would have been the first Latino, first Gen Z, and first openly LGBTQ member of Congress from Maryland.

 Vogel was seen as a frontrunner, alongside former National Telecommunications and Information Administration deputy administrator April McClain Delaney, in the Democratic primary, during which he received endorsements from various national groups and local officials, and ran on a platform including support for Deferred Action for Childhood Arrivals (DACA) recipients and LGBT rights, expanding health care access, addressing climate change, and fighting right wing extremism.
 Vogel's campaign also focused on his legislative record and political activism toward abortion rights and gun control, as well as identity politics.

 Vogel was defeated by McClain Delaney in the Democratic primary election on May 14, 2024, placing second with 26.3 percent of the vote.
 He conceded defeat that night and endorsed McClain Delaney in the general election.